unblu Technical Documentation

 Cloud customers are also invited to peruse these documents, especially the Agent Desk.
 All of these aforementioned (visitor-engagement) design considerations apply also to our Cloud solution (with the added bonus of becoming aware of how cool it is to do almost everything described here by simply copying a snippet of code to your Web pages).

 In conclusion, and before you get started, know that both the unblu Cloud (snippet copy & paste) and on-premises (a big job) carry almost identical feature sets and deliver the same experience.
-And whether there are internal directives or external regulations that compel you to fabricate your own 'unblu Cloud', or whether you've just copied and pasted a snippet into a Web page, you'll use the same Agent Desk to open and route direct communications between the people who need to be talking to each other; and you'll have access to the same analytical tools that will shape the evolution of your engagement system.
+And whether there are internal directives or external regulations that compel you to fabricate your own 'unblu solution', or whether you've just copied and pasted a snippet into a Web page, you'll use the same Agent Desk to open and route direct communications between the people who need to be talking to each other; and you'll have access to the same tools that will shape the evolution of your engagement system.

 Hot Tip!
 Whether you use the Cloud solution or an on-premises solution, after you are up and running you still have to configure the properties/settings.
 With many hundreds of settings to choose from this can seem daunting.
 But never fear!
 Have a quick look at this page to get a handle on how to do it.